AgentLite/AgentLite/README.md

 - Tools for LLMs to use
 - Simple typings for chains of agent steps
 - Serializable chains of arbitrary functions

+## Feedback
+Just shoot me a Linkedin message, profile here: https://www.linkedin.com/in/elliotkang7/ I'll try to answer every message, but no guarantees.